 This feature displays the programmable radio functions assigned to the controls of your radio for the currently selected channel.

 See Programmable Features on page 34 for more information on the various programmable features of your radio.

-- 1 Perform one of the following actions: - Press the preprogrammed Info button. - < or > to Info and press the Menu Select button directly below Info. - 2 ~ or ~ to Control map and press the Menu Select button directly below Sel.
-The display shows the Control Map screen. - 3 Perform one of the following actions: - \checkmark or \checkmark to scroll through the various information. - Press the Menu Select button directly below Back to return to the previous screen. - Press igtarrow to return to the Home screen.
+- 1 Perform one of the following actions: - Press the preprogrammed Info button. - for > to Info and press the Menu Select button directly below Info. - 2 or to Control map and press the Menu Select button directly below Sel.
+The display shows the Control Map screen. - 3 Perform one of the following actions: - ✓ or ✓ to scroll through the various information. - Press the Menu Select button directly below Back to return to the previous screen. - Press to return to the Home screen.